-The Benefits of Joining an Expatriate Group in Mexico
+The Benefits of Joining Expat Groups in Mexico

 Learning about life in Mexico takes time, but expat groups can help you make the transition more smoothly.

 Issues of confianza (trust) abound in Mexico.
 An expat group can recommend reliable workers, from an electrician to a computer repairman to a doctor.
 I recently needed a babysitter and found one through the group in my area.
 In addition to trustworthy connections, many expat organizations have the following benefits: